Potentially hazardous object

 The asteroid Toutatis is listed as a potentially hazardous near-Earth asteroid, yet poses no immediate threat to Earth.
-(Radar image taken by GDSCC in 1996.)
+(Optical image taken by Chang'e 2 in 2012.)

 A potentially hazardous object (PHO) is a near-Earth object – either an asteroid or a comet – with an orbit that can make close approaches to the Earth and which is large enough to cause significant regional damage in the event of impact.
 They are conventionally defined as having a minimum orbit intersection distance with Earth of less than 0.05 AU and an absolute magnitude of 22 or brighter, the latter of which roughly corresponds to a size larger than 140 meters.
-More than 99% of the known potentially hazardous objects are no impact threat over the next 100 years.
+More than 99% of the known potentially hazardous objects pose no impact threat over the next 100 years.
 As of February 2025, just 21 of the known potentially hazardous objects listed on the Sentry Risk Table could not be excluded as potential threats over the next hundred years.
 Over hundreds if not thousands of years though, the orbits of some "potentially hazardous" asteroids can evolve to live up to their namesake.